pycage/shellfish/doc/Main.md

 * The `modelData` property is now only defined on elements where needed.
 This makes it possible to access the `modelData` property of a delegate from further down the hierarchy.
+* The element {@link core.RpcProxy} now has a `status` property for monitoring the connection status.

 ### July 2023
 * The new function {@link core.generateUid} generates a UID that is unique